- Failure to anticipate the road ahead

 Do you have an ITAR compliance checklist for your export control classification number ECCN?

 There is no getting around your company having effective procedures in place to guard against sales of sensitive or dual-use technology to unauthorized parties.
 Your internal procedures should include an ITAR compliance checklist compatible to your export control classification number (ECCN) to be implemented in enough depth to cover the entire company, including divisions and any subsidiaries, and third parties that your corporation deals with.

-Your Internal import export control compliance systems should consider some very important goals.
+Your Internal export import compliance systems should consider some very important goals.

 - To develop contacts and good-standing relationships between the company and export agencies;